-Student – Includes all persons enrolled in courses at the College, both full-time and part-time, credit and non-credit.
-Persons who are not officially enrolled for a particular term but who have a continuing academic relationship with the College are considered “students.”
+Student – All persons enrolled in courses at the College, both full-time and part-time, credit and non-credit.
+Persons who are not officially enrolled for a particular term but who have a continuing academic relationship with the College are considered students.

 A student shall be subject to disciplinary action under this policy for engaging in acts including, but not limited to:

 - Physical violence and/or threats of physical violence.

 - Any conduct that threatens and/or endangers the health or safety of any person.

 - Creating or false reporting of bombs or other dangerous devices.